isaac-parks/breadboard-computer/README.md

-I am making a computer on a breadboard.
+*I am making a computer on with a breadboard.*